rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

-A function that receives the value of the new value when button text changes.
+A function that receives the new value when button text changes.
 It passes the new `value` as first argument and `props` as second argument.

 - Type: `function`
 - Required: No